azmozaffari/Person-reID/README.md

 ### Extract features using pre-trained model

-query_type is "query" or "multi-query" depends on the data
+query_type is "query" or "multi-query" depends on the data (tracklet or single query)

 python3 extract_features.py --PCB --gpu_ids 0  --source market --target duke --query_type multi_query

-it saves the files in ./rep folder
+it saves two files in ./rep folder one contains features of all single imgs, the other takes average of feature vector and frame numbers for each tracklet and save that with suffix _s
 ### Evaluate
 It could be one by one matching or summarized matching --S